Aryan-Sajith/Tracing-Neural-Evolution-Independent-Study-Spring-2025/docs/ 1 - Early Ideas for Neurons and Perceptrons/README.md

 - **Authors** - Warren S. Mcculloch And Walter Pitts

 ## Key Idea
-Gigven the all-or-nothing(true/false) nature of neurons, their behavior and function within a larger neural network can be effectively modeled with propositional logic.
+Given the all-or-nothing(true/false) nature of neurons, their behavior and function within a larger neural network can be effectively modeled with propositional logic.